-Maddie Bamford, our Head Vet at Maida Vale, also uses the Western Scientific approach.
-She has completed a Foundation course in Acupuncture with the Association of British Veterinary Acupuncturists.
-She works in close collaboration with Alison Loftus of our Highgate Practice who offers extensive services in patient physiotherapy including hydrotherapy.
-Similarly, Jamie Rushton is able to offer Western approach Acupuncture at Village Vet Hampstead.
+Dr. Maddie Collyer, our Head Vet at Maida Vale, uses the Western Scientific approach and has completed a foundation course in Acupuncture with the Association of British Veterinary Acupuncturists.
+She works in close collaboration with Alison Loftus of our Highgate Practice, who offers extensive services in patient physiotherapy, including hydrotherapy.

 At our Hampstead practice, Dr. Jamie Rushton is able to offer Western approach Acupuncture.
 Jamie’s special interests lie in clinical animal behaviour, feline medicine, avian medicine and diagnostic imaging, and Jamie holds formal post-graduate level qualifications in each.

 In the Cambridge area, Dr. Zoe DeBarro has trained in acupuncture and sees cases at Village Vet Cottenham and Longstanton.
 Zoe is happy to answer any questions and will arrange treatment for your pet if appropriate.
 You can make an appointment with Zoe by calling the Cottenham surgery.